evrythng/evrythng-connected-app/README.md

 All requests are done locally if there is an EVRYTHNG THNGHUB in the network and its address is configured correctly in the application.

-## Demo

-A demo version of this Web app is deployed on: http://connected-demo.evrythng.com/

 ## Setup

 ### Prerequisites